NaiboWang/Data-Free-Ensemble-Selection-For-One-Shot-Federated-Learning/README.md

 # Ensemble Selection algorithms for One-Shot Federated Learning in Machine Learning Model Market

+This repository is the official implementation of the paper "Data-Free Diversity-Based Ensemble Selection for One-Shot Federated Learning" published in the Transactions on Machine Learning Research (TMLR).

 ## Initialization

 1. Install the required packages.